 might vary depending on the system):

 >>> import qgis.core

 Fix this by adding the directories where the QGIS libraries reside to the search path of the dynamic linker:

 <qgisrelease>should be replaced with the type of release you are targeting (eg,

 These commands can be put into a bootstrap script that will take care of the startup.
 When deploying custom applications using PyQGIS, there are usually two possibilities:

-The two deployment models can be mixed - deploy standalone application on Windows and Mac OS X, for Linux leave the installation of QGIS up to user and his package manager.
+The two deployment models can be mixed.
+You can provide a standalone applications on Windows and macOS, but for Linux leave the installation of GIS up to the user and his package manager.

 We’ve decided for Python as it’s one of the most favoured languages for scripting.
 PyQGIS bindings in QGIS 3 depend on SIP and PyQt5.
 The reason for using SIP instead of the more widely used SWIG is that the QGIS code depends on Qt libraries.
 Python bindings for Qt (PyQt) are done using SIP and this allows seamless integration of PyQGIS with PyQt.